Art & Design

 Upper Key Stage 2

 In Year 5, children develop and combine more complex artistic techniques in a range of genres, including drawing, painting, printmaking and sculpture.
-Children continue to build on their understanding of other historical periods and cultures by studying the ancient Chinese art form of taotie and the significance of the Expressionist movement.
+Children continue to build on their understanding of other historical periods and cultures by studying the ancient Chinese art form of taotie.

 In Year 6, children are encouraged to work more independently in projects like Environmental Artists and Distortion and Abstraction.
 Such projects require them to consider more conceptual representations of personal, environmental, social or political messaging.
 Children explore diversity in art by studying the projects Inuit and Trailblazers, Barrier Breakers.